preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 Attach a teamwork site
 ************************
-Using this option you can attach any teamwork site (Sharepoint Team Site) to Omnia.
+Using this option you can attach any teamwork site (SharePoint Team Site) to Omnia.
 When a teamwork is attached you can handle it through Omnia the same way as it was created through Omnia.

 The following permissions are required to be able to attach: